 Best time to visit in Lahaul: May to September

-If you are an adventure seeker, expecially a solo traveler or a romantic couple, these gorgeous offbeat hill stations in Himachal are surely going to interest you:
+If you are an adventure seeker, especially a solo traveler or a romantic couple, these gorgeous offbeat hill stations in Himachal, Himalayas are surely going to interest you:

 Surrounded by lofty Kinnaur-Kailash Range, Kalpa is one of the best hill stations in Himachal.
 As a favourite destination for bikers, it boasts of its jaw dropping vista and stunning greenery all around.
 It is located 9711 feet above sea level and offers the best and most charismatic view of Kinnaur-Kailash Peak.